-Step 3: determine the relationship between the number of starts, which is the driver for maintenance overhaul costs.
-For the Parkeston Units this was based on costs in previous reviews but has been updated for exchange rate movements (impacts cost of imported parts) and local inflation (local labour and recycled parts).
-For the Pinjar Units the annual maintenance costs per unit provided by Synergy was used.
+Step 3: determine the relationship between the number of starts, which is the driver for maintenance overhaul costs, and maintenance costs.
+These maintenance overhaul costs are annualised across the remaining operating years of the plant.

+- For the Parkeston Units, the annualised costs were based on overhaul costs in previous reviews which have been updated for exchange rate movements (impacts cost of imported parts) and local inflation (local labour and recycled parts)17. - For the Pinjar Units, Synergy provided maintenance costs as an annual cost per unit this year, rather than as a cost per start as were provided in the 2019-20 review.
+These annualised costs from Synergy were compared with Marsden Jacobs own calculations of the overhaul and repair costs for the remaining life of the plant.
+Both methods produced a similar mean cost per start with the Synergy annualised cost having a slightly wider range of costs per start values.
+As the numbers provided by Synergy align with our analysis, these were used for the annualised costs in Step 3 for the Pinjar Units.

 Step 4: determine the distribution of dispatch event MWh (generation) equal to or less than 6 hours.
+The rationale behind the 6 hour limit is explained in section 4.3.2.
 In previous reviews of Energy Price Limits, it was argued that the Maximum STEM Price needs to cover short dispatch periods (less than 6 hours) with high prices, rather than considering longer dispatch intervals with lower prices.

-Variable 0&M also includes other inputs such as water, labour and lubricants these costs have been estimated by increased by Marsden Jacobs to be \$1.50/MWh for an OCGT plant.
+Variable O&M also includes other inputs such as water, labour and lubricants these costs have been estimated by increased by Marsden Jacobs to be \$1.50/MWh for an OCGT plant.